krishmahajan7/Common-log-Reconciliation/README.md

 the only example given happens to end in a delivery either way.
 It didn't change the final number, but it's a real open question worth confirming.

+More concretely: the four customers under the excluded campaign (C11–C14) aren't retries of anyone else — they're new people who were never contacted before.
+That means the approval gate is protecting the *reported number*, not the actual customer experience: those four people were already messaged, regardless of what Finance's number says.
+It raises a real follow-up question too — if that campaign gets approved later, do those sends retroactively belong to October, or to whichever month the approval happens to land in?

-A couple of smaller things stood out too:
+Two smaller things stood out as well:

-- **The unapproved campaign's own name gives away its status** — it's literally called `"Diwali Cart Recovery - Retry C (pending)"`.
-It would be tempting to spot it just by reading names, but that's not something to rely on — the actual approval status field is what should decide this, since naming conventions won't always be this convenient.
+- **The excluded campaign's own name gives away its status** — it's literally called `"Diwali Cart Recovery - Retry C (pending)"`.
+Convenient here, but not something to rely on in general — the actual approval status field is what should decide this.
 - **The two retry chains aren't the same shape.** One goes three campaigns deep, the other only two.
 A query that assumed "every campaign has at most one retry" would have worked on one chain and silently failed on the other